phenomnomnominal/betterer/website/docs/running-betterer.md

 ## Pre-commit mode

-If you just want to run your tests on your CI server (like as part of a build review process), you can use `betterer ci`:
+If you just want to run your tests in a pre-commit hook, you can use `betterer precommit`:

 <!-- prettier-ignore -->
 <Tabs